• Skip to primary navigation

 If you've never tried this in your rice bowls, now might be a great time to give it a go.
 It's no extra work, since we're using frozen riced cauliflower, and adding it to the rice at the end of cooking.

-🌱 Buddha Bowl Dressing Recipe
+🌱 Mexican Tofu Bowl Dressing Recipe

 No vegan or vegetarian black bean Buddha bowl is complete without a drizzle of dressing to bring it all together.
 I'm adding a bright and citrusy chipotle vinaigrette to this dish.
 It adds a little spicy heat to your bowl and goes perfectly with the tofu.